Lequanghy/CareAnatomy/README.md

 3. Copy the folder of the website to the xampp\htdocs installed folder.

 4. Run the website by entering http://localhost/careanatomy/ in your web browser.

+#FYI
+We run the group chat using the local hosting.
+We cannot run the XAMPP application on the Nelify hosting server.
+The mentors of the Equinox'21 contexts allow us to do this.